fleschutz/PowerShell/Docs/speak-countdown.md

 ## speak-countdown.ps1 - Speaks a countdown by text-to-speech

-This scripts speaks a countdown starting from a given number (10 by default) by text-to-speech (TTS).
+This PowerShell script speaks a countdown starting from a given number (10 by default) by text-to-speech (TTS).

 ## Parameters
 ```powershell